carloscabo/npm-gulp-replacement/README.md

 ````

 ## 6. The npm scripts
-There are 5 commands / scrips you can start from your terminal:
+There are 5 commands / scripts you can start from your terminal:
 ````javascript
 $> npn run build:css // Compiles all the SCSSs ans exits
 $> npn run build:js  // Same with JSs